-Visit Hue city, many tourists also like to explore the beauty of some pagodas and learn more about the Buddhist culture in Hue as well as in Vietnam.
+Visit Hue city, many tourists also like to explore the beauty of some pagodas and learn more about the Buddhist culture of Hue as well as Vietnam.
 Here are some famous pagodas which are good to visit.

 Thien Mu Pagoda

 Thien Mu Pagoda is situated on Ha Khe Hill near the Perfume River, 5km from Hue City center.
 The oldest pagoda in Hue was built by the governor of the city, Nguyen Hoang, in 1601.

 He had a vision in which the old woman was telling him that the site had supernatural powers and that a pagoda should mark the place.